marknl/iodef/README.md

 Features
 --------

-* Read from and write to IODEF files.
+* Read an IODEF document
+* Write an IODEF document

 Documentation
 -------------